 So what is RATATOUILLE?

-Baked Ratatouille is a delicious medley of fresh vegetables: zucchini, eggplant, tomatoes, peppers and onions and baked until they are softened with olive oil and herbs for a rich flavorful side dish.
+Ratatouille is a blend of zucchini, eggplants, tomatoes, peppers, onions, and baked with olive oil, and herbs to create a rich flavorful side dish.

 To make this homemade ratatouille, you will need: